pimutils/todoman/docs/source/install.rst

 ==========

-If todoman is packaged for your OS/distribution, using your system's standard package manager is probably the easiest way to install khal:
+If todoman is packaged for your OS/distribution, using your system's standard package manager is probably the easiest way to install todoman:

 - ArchLinux (AUR_)